Code4Bharat-2025/team8/README.md

 ## 🧠 Powered By: Wikimedia *On This Day* API

 Explore significant historical events tied to any specific date.
 This bot fosters curiosity and civic awareness by delivering curated information across four categories.
-Responses can be customized by date and language preference.
+Responses can be customized by month, date and language preference.

 ---

 ## ✨ Features

-- **Events** – Discover notable historical events that occurred on a specific day.
+- **Events** – Discover notable historical events that occurred on a specific date.
-- **Births** – Learn about influential people born on this date.
+- **Births** – Learn about people born on this date in history.
-- **Deaths** – Find out who passed away on this day in history.
+- **Deaths** – Find out who passed away on this date in history.
 - **Holidays** – Explore global holidays and observances.

 ---